 - The extra level of detail that Total Brownlow possesses

 Welcome to Part 4 of Brett’s Brownlow Breakdown.
-In the lead-up to Monday’s Brownlow Medal, Brett – the man behind our new Total Brownlow package – is sharing his key thoughts on betting on the Brownlow medal.
+In the lead-up to the Brownlow Medal 2020, Brett – the man behind our new Total Brownlow package – is sharing his key thoughts on betting on the Brownlow Medal 2020.

 Looking at Brownlow betting models, I would say the x-factor in our solution is simple: